pterofighter-s-organization/apptracker/README.md

 - Damon Chen (Github: pterofighter)

 # Installation
-Follow this link for instructions on how to install and use this application. https://docs.google.com/document/d/1iIqQoPxdEsYk8TVBMIBDvzLAHp3-g6rDB-FnzstRuf8/edit?usp=sharing
+Follow this link for instructions on how to install and use this application: https://docs.google.com/document/d/1iIqQoPxdEsYk8TVBMIBDvzLAHp3-g6rDB-FnzstRuf8/edit?usp=sharing

 # Project Snapshots